tmpfs/mdp/README.md

 * `binary|bin`: Execute a command and use `stdout` as the content.
 * `require|req`: Require a `.js` module or a `.json` file.

+#### Fields

+These are the common fields that apply to all partial types:

+* `title`: Injects a markdown heading for the partial, by default this is a level 2 heading although you may adjust this with the `level` configuration property.
+* `text`: Markdown text to inject after the title but before the partial content.
+* `type`: A type that indicates how the partial content should be wrapped, eg: `code`.
+* `language`: A language to assign when wrapping as a `code` block.
+* `footer`: Markdown text to inject after the partial content.
+* `stringify`: When referencing javascript objects (via `ref`, `req` etc.) this indicates that the result should be converted to `JSON` using `JSON.stringify`.
+The stringify implementation is circular reference safe and uses two spaces as the indentation but you may modify this with the `indent` property.
+* `indent`: An integer indicating the number of spaces to indent when converting to a `JSON` string.
+* `format`: A custom format string to use to wrap the partial result, should have a single `%s` that will be replaced with the partial content.

 #### Literal

 At it's simplest a partial may be a string that contains markdown text.